jesse-prpic/Jesse_Prpic_T2_A1-A/README.md

 ## Question Twelve
 ### Conduct research into a web application (app) and answer each of the following sub-questions:
-One of my favourite joys in life is music, so for this example we will be using Spotify as our example.
+One of my favourite joys in life is music, with my top arstist of the year usually being Doja Cat, Billie Eislish and Hilary Duff - so for this example we will be using Spotify as our example.
+Spotify is a music streaming web app that was made in 2006 and has been consumed by billions of users world wide, this is because of the ease and the aethetics of the user interface and how it responds - it is a powerhouse when it comes to music streaming.

 #### List and describe the software (tech stack) used by the app.

-Spotify is a music streaming web app that was made in 2006 and has been consumed by billions of users world wide, this is because of the ease and the aethetics of the user interface and how it responds - it is a powerhouse when it comes to music streaming.
+Within Spotify, the tech stack used by the app is made up of 77 different tools and technologies; this ranges from the languages and frameworks, developement tools, libraries, application hosting, application utilities, analytics and more (Spotify Tech Stack, n.d.).
+Throughout this we will be highlighting many of these concepts throughout the front-end and back-end tech stack as well as highlighting other technologies used.

+As the names of front-end and back-end suggest, this pertains to the front end programming langauges to create what the user sees in the browers, whereas the back end is to fulfull those requests on the server - combining both of these things is what is responsible for a seamless user experience on the internet (Gallinelli, 2021).
+When we talk about front-end, we are talking about the visual aspects of what the user sees and how it responds; this could be the text, background, icons, interactions with the mouse like an animation that hovers or changes colours.

+This is the Spotify front-end tech stack and how it is utilised.

+When we talk about back-end, we are talking about the aspects that the user can not see but is what creates the user experience with a brower.
+The back-end is the brain behind the front and create the logic, data and analytics (Gallinelli, 2021) and is done so by using these logics when a user requests information by either selecting, inputing and utilising the data of the browser .

+This is the Spotify back-end tech stack and how it is utilised.

+In addition, there are other technologies that play an important part in a full-stack tech stack; some of these that spotify user include;

 #### Describe or make educated guesses about the hardware used to host the app.

+Every mobile application runs on databases and Spotify is no exception.
+These databases are there to conduct data and have the ability to aggregate, analyse and manipulate the data.
+With Spotify having over 626 million users (Spotify — about Spotify, n.d.) these databases need storage and connectivity, which is where hosting of the data comes in.

+- what is hosting

+- what spotify uses (cloud) with leveraging AWS hosting and data management
+- educated guesses - this is due to spotify being able to run with high performance, a lot of storage, security and data centres

 #### Describe the interaction of technologies within the app.
 #### Describe the way data is structured within the app’s database(s).
 #### Identify the entities/tables that are tracked within the app’s database(s).